mwakok/software_carpentries/README.md

         to add the `id_rsa` private key (replace ssh-key name for other keys if needed).
 You will get prompted for your password, and after providing this, no further password prompts are required for the provided key **during this terminal session**.

     - **(If all else fails)** You can create a passwordless ssh-key for GitHub.
-Create a new rsa ssh-key called `id_rsa_open`, leaving the passwork blank, and [add the key to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-Then, configure ssh to use this IdentityFile by adding the following lines to `./ssh/config` (create the file if it doesn't exist yet):
+Create a new rsa ssh-key called `id_rsa_open`, leaving the password blank, and [add the key to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Then, configure ssh to use this key by adding the following lines to `~/.ssh/config` (create the file if it doesn't exist yet):

         ```
         Host github